apache/solr-operator/README.md

 - `SolrCloud.spec.solrPodPolicy` has been **DEPRECATED** in favor of the `SolrCloud.spec.customSolrKubeOptions.podOptions` option.
 This option is backwards compatible, but will be removed in a future version (`v0.3.0`).

+- `SolrPrometheusExporter.spec.solrPodPolicy` has been **DEPRECATED** in favor of the `SolrCloud.spec.customKubeOptions.podOptions` option.
+This option is backwards compatible, but will be removed in a future version (`v0.3.0`).

 #### v0.2.1
 - The zkConnectionString used for provided zookeepers changed from using the string provided in the `ZkCluster.Status`, which used an IP, to using the service name.
 This will cause a rolling restart of your solrs using the provided zookeeper option, but there will be no data loss.